Essential Utilities (NYSE:WTRG) Updates FY 2021 Earnings Guidance

 Essential Utilities (NYSE:WTRG) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $1.640-$1.690 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.670.
 The company issued revenue guidance of -.

-Essential Utilities (NYSE:WTRG) last issued its earnings results on Wednesday, August 4th.
-The company reported $0.32 EPS for the quarter, beating the consensus estimate of $0.25 by $0.07.
+Essential Utilities (NYSE:WTRG) last announced its quarterly earnings data on Wednesday, August 4th.
+The company reported $0.32 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.25 by $0.07.
 Essential Utilities had a net margin of 23.46% and a return on equity of 9.27%.
-Research analysts expect that Essential Utilities will post 1.67 earnings per share for the current year.
+As a group, sell-side analysts expect that Essential Utilities will post 1.67 EPS for the current fiscal year.

-Several equities research analysts have weighed in on the stock.
-Barclays decreased their price target on shares of Essential Utilities from $51.00 to $50.00 and set an equal weight rating for the company in a research note on Thursday, July 15th.
-The Goldman Sachs Group lowered shares of Essential Utilities from a conviction-buy rating to a buy rating in a report on Tuesday, July 13th.
-Zacks Investment Research raised shares of Essential Utilities from a hold rating to a buy rating and set a $51.00 target price on the stock in a report on Wednesday, July 21st.
-Finally, Evercore ISI reaffirmed a hold rating and set a $52.00 target price on shares of Essential Utilities in a report on Friday, August 6th.
-Three investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
-The company has an average rating of Buy and a consensus price target of $50.20.
+A number of equities research analysts recently commented on the stock.
+Evercore ISI reiterated a hold rating and set a $52.00 price target on shares of Essential Utilities in a report on Friday, August 6th.
+Barclays lowered their price target on shares of Essential Utilities from $51.00 to $50.00 and set an equal weight rating for the company in a report on Thursday, July 15th.
+Zacks Investment Research upgraded shares of Essential Utilities from a hold rating to a buy rating and set a $51.00 price target for the company in a report on Wednesday, July 21st.
+Finally, The Goldman Sachs Group lowered shares of Essential Utilities from a conviction-buy rating to a buy rating in a report on Tuesday, July 13th.
+Three investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+The company presently has a consensus rating of Buy and an average target price of $50.20.

-In related news, CAO Robert A. Rubin sold 2,200 shares of the company’s stock in a transaction dated Monday, June 21st.
-The shares were sold at an average price of $47.00, for a total value of $103,400.00.
-Following the completion of the sale, the chief accounting officer now directly owns 71,825 shares of the company’s stock, valued at $3,375,775.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CEO Chris Franklin sold 44,183 shares of the business’s stock in a transaction dated Thursday, August 5th.
-The stock was sold at an average price of $50.00, for a total transaction of $2,209,150.00.
-Following the completion of the transaction, the chief executive officer now owns 131,519 shares of the company’s stock, valued at $6,575,950.
+In other Essential Utilities news, CAO Robert A. Rubin sold 2,200 shares of the company’s stock in a transaction dated Monday, June 21st.
+The shares were sold at an average price of $47.00, for a total transaction of $103,400.00.
+Following the transaction, the chief accounting officer now owns 71,825 shares in the company, valued at approximately $3,375,775.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Chris Franklin sold 44,183 shares of the company’s stock in a transaction dated Thursday, August 5th.
+The shares were sold at an average price of $50.00, for a total transaction of $2,209,150.00.
+Following the transaction, the chief executive officer now owns 131,519 shares in the company, valued at approximately $6,575,950.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 46,732 shares of company stock worth $2,329,302.
-Insiders own 0.18% of the company’s stock.
+0.18% of the stock is owned by corporate insiders.

 A hedge fund recently bought a new stake in Essential Utilities stock.
-OLD Mission Capital LLC bought a new stake in Essential Utilities, Inc. (NYSE:WTRG) during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+OLD Mission Capital LLC bought a new position in Essential Utilities, Inc. (NYSE:WTRG) in the 3rd quarter, according to its most recent Form 13F filing with the SEC.
 The institutional investor bought 26,407 shares of the company’s stock, valued at approximately $1,063,000.
-Institutional investors and hedge funds own 66.74% of the company’s stock.
+66.74% of the stock is owned by institutional investors.

 About Essential Utilities